shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ## Important Background Contextual Information

-`BLUF:` This quick start guide optimizes the speed at which a demonstrable and tinker-able deployment of Big Bang can be achieved by minimizing prerequisite dependencies and substituting them with quickly implementable alternatives.
+**BLUF:** This quick start guide optimizes the speed at which a demonstrable and tinker-able deployment of Big Bang can be achieved by minimizing prerequisite dependencies and substituting them with quickly implementable alternatives.
 Refer to the [Customer Template Repo](https://repo1.dso.mil/big-bang/customers/template) for guidance on production deployments.

-`Details of how each prerequisite/dependency is quickly satisfied:`
+Here's how each prerequisite/dependency is quickly satisfied:

 * **Operating System Prerequisite:** Ubuntu is presumed by the guide and all supporting scripts.
 Any linux distribution that supports Docker can be made to run k3d or kubernetes, but this guide presumes Ubuntu for the sake of efficiency.
 * **Operating System Pre-configuration:** This quick start includes easy paste-able commands to quickly satisfy this prerequisite.